tair/PantherDataPipeline/src/main/java/org/tair/process/uniprotdb_iba/README.md

 - GOAnnotationETLPipeline.java file is used to index the uniprot_db collection of the solr database.
 - GOAnnotationUrlToJson.java provides helper methods to read data from url.
-- UpdateGOAnnotations.java is used to update go_annotations field in panther collection with the data in uniprot_db.
+- PantherUpdateGOAnnotations.java is used to update go_annotations field in panther collection with the data in uniprot_db.

 ## Methods to Load Data
 1. Load GO Annotation Data from API Url